sergekatzmann/batch_colorize/README.md

 Run the batch colorization
 ------------
-Perform the folllwing command to colorize all the images from the images/in folder:
+Perform the following command to colorize all the images from the images/in folder:

 ```